modernish/modernish/README.md

 ### `use var/arith` ###

-These shortcut functions are alternatives for using 'let'.
+These shortcut functions are alternatives for using `let`.

 #### Arithmetic operator shortcuts ####
 `inc`, `dec`, `mult`, `div`, `mod`: simple integer arithmetic shortcuts.
 The first